 Adults: 200 MUR (= approx. 6,- US-Dollar / 5,- EUR / 4,- Br.
 Pound)

 Children up to 12y: 100 MUR (=approx. 3,- US-Dollar / 2,50 EUR / 2,- Br.
 Pound)

 Okay, folks.
-Those were just a couple of suggestions what to do in Mauritius.
+Those were just a couple of suggestions about things to do in Mauritius.
 So again, take this as an ignition for further ideas, and I am sure, you will find some more, when you once got there.
 There also will be some locals who will offer you some trips around the island and so on.
-All you need to do, is to grab you suitcases or your backpack and book a flight and a hotel* 😉
+All you need to do, is to grab you suitcases or your backpack and book a flight and a hotel*

 *Affiliate link: when you click on this link, no additional costs would arise for you and the product or the service will not become more expensive.
 When you decide to buy the product or use the service, I’ll get a little benefit from the provider which I would reinvest to keep this blog alive.